kelu124/murgen-dev-kit/Readme.md

 	 |-- Altium						the altium files for Murgen
 	 |-- BOM						that's ... well.. for the BOM
      |-- Gerbers					to build the cape
+	 |-- BBB					 	for the BBB software
+	 |-- tobo					 	simplified pulser
+	 |-- goblin						an alternative, in Eagle
      `-- Images						for documentation

 You will also find the CHANGES.TXT, CONTRIB.TXT and LICENSE.TXT at the root.